-- 1. Contact the person whom the complaint involves. - 2.
-If unresolved, contact the appropriate Senior Leader. - 3.
-If still unresolved, contact the Principal. - 4.
-If there is no satisfactory resolution from the previous steps, make a complaint in writing to the Board.
+- 1. Contact the person whom the concern or complaint involves. - 2.
+If unresolved, contact the appropriate Head of Department or Dean. - 3.
+If still unresolved, contact the Principal.

+4. If there is no satisfactory resolution from the previous steps, make a complaint in writing to the Board.
 Any complaint in writing must be received before the Friday preceding the monthly Board meeting or it will be held over to the next Board meeting.
 Any letter of complaint will be tabled at the full Board meeting unless natural justice prevents this.